Application Guide

 About This Role

-• A self-starter with 2+ years of community outreach or health education experience in a nonprofit setting, ideally with a bachelor's degree in public health, social work, or a related field.
+• A proactive self-starter with at least 2 years of community outreach or health education experience, ideally in a nonprofit setting.

 1